 Career Services Networking Resources: A description of the benefits of networking for graduate students with a list of resourcing opportunities.

-Center for Multicultural Affairs: Offers a range of academic and cultural programs to help you become part of a vital, caring community that will change you and that you, in turn, will change.
+Cultural Unity & Engagement Center (CUE): Offers a range of academic and cultural programs to help you become part of a vital, caring community that will change you and that you, in turn, will change.

 Forever Buffs is the Alumni Association’s initiative to engage CU-Boulder's 240,000 alumni and 30,000 students in every step of their lives whether that be driving with a CU license plate to support student scholarships, helping with career advice, hosting CU watch parties across the country or travelling to exotic places together.